usnistgov/FIPS201/_FIPS201/introduction.md

 This Standard defines mechanisms for derived PIV credentials associated with an active PIV account in [Section 2.10](requirements.md#s-2-10).
 Derived PIV credentials have their own authentication and lifecycle requirements separate from the PIV credential itself.
-This this Standard also discusses federation protocols in [Section 7](federation.md#s-7) as a means of accepting inter-agency PIV credentials.
+This Standard also discusses federation protocols in [Section 7](federation.md#s-7) as a means of accepting inter-agency PIV credentials.

 ## 1.3 Change Management {#s-1-3}